-2021 Research Areas: Applied Physics, Applied Mathematics, Computer Science, Electrical Engineering, Materials and Mechanical Engineering, Robotics (Please see the Faculty Mentors section below for specific projects)
+2021 Research Areas: Applied Physics, Applied Mathematics, Bioengineering, Computer Science, Electrical Engineering, Environmental Science & Engineering, Materials and Mechanical Engineering (Please see examples of faculty mentors and projects below)

 - Mentored research assistantship in a Harvard SEAS faculty member lab

 - Undergraduate/graduate coursework as needed